DoctorWkt/acwj/16_Global_Vars/Readme.md

 I've also left the parsing of variable declarations inside functions, because later on we will change them to be local variable declarations.

-I also wanted to extend our grammar so that we can declare multiple variables with the same type at the same time, e.g.
+I also want to extend our grammar so that we can declare multiple variables with the same type at the same time, e.g.

 ```